snake-plissken/cSharpGeocodio/README.md

 BatchFowardGeocodeResult singleResult = singleAddress.Result;

-//Geocodio will often return multiple items in the Results property of the Response object, ordered by the most accurate Location singleLatLong = single_result.Response.Results[0].Location;
+//Geocodio will often return multiple items in the Results
+//property of the Response object, ordered by the most accurate.
+Location singleLatLong = single_result.Response.Results[0].Location;

 //